- Who We Serve

 Whether you are selling specialty shoes or have a cool new SaaS product, your startup will need a good terms of service for your website, product, or app.

 Your terms of service should be like any other contract you would have with a customer: it should define the business and legal relationship between your company and the customer.

 Here are 5 things that any terms of service should have.

-Let's say your company name is AcmeCorp, Inc, and your Saas application is called Acme.io.
-Plenty of startups would say something like this in their Terms of Service:
+Let's say your company name is AcmeCorp, Inc, and your SaaS application is called Acme.io.
+Many startups would say something like this in their terms of service:

 This Terms of Service is intended to be a binding legal agreement between you and Acme.io.